 Research Facilities and Instrumentation - Department of Chemistry & Biochemistry

-Additional facilities available to students include: the Department Computer Cluster, which is a dedicated computer laboratory containing 16 PCs and two printers; the West Center for Computational Chemistry and Drug Discovery, which is home for several Beowulf supercomputer clusters available for more complex computer applications; and our NMR Spectrometer Laboratory, which is available for sophisticated molecular structure analysis.
+Additional facilities available to students include: the Department Computer Cluster, a dedicated computer laboratory containing 16 PCs and two printers; the West Center for Computational Chemistry & Drug Discovery, home for over 2,000 processors for complex computer applications; our NMR Spectrometer Laboratory, available for sophisticated molecular structure analysis, and the Chemistry Core Facility, shared resources offering cutting-edge technologies, high-end instrumentation, technical support, education, and a wide range of services to the research community.

 The Department has a wide range of chemical instrumentation available for use by both undergraduate and graduate students in laboratory courses and in research projects, including: